Request a call

 What is a Web Application?

-Before we discuss how to build a web application, let’s start with a definition.
+Before we discuss how to build a web app, let’s start with a definition.
 A web app is an application program that is stored on a remote server and is accessible through a browser interface.
 Unlike standard applications, these are programs that can work fully even without installation on the device.
 A smartphone, tablet, or computer gets online access to data, and the user doesn’t need to install it on his or her device—this is the main distinguishing feature of web applications.

 This kind of tool should not be confused with websites.
 Web applications are interactive, where users can perform various actions: order a product or service, book a ticket, leave a comment or review, edit content, and so on.
 A website application can be created in almost any area, and all of them can benefit both customers and businesses, such as social networks, games, educational products, ticket and hotel reservation systems, online stores, financial solutions, etc.